“Do I need to be technical in digital marketing?”Digital marketer

 “A marketing technology stack is a grouping of technologies that marketers leverage to conduct and improve their marketing activities.
 Often, the focus of marketing technologies (aka “martech”) is to make difficult processes easier, and to measure the impact of marketing activities and drive more efficient spending.”Optimizely

-I explain marketing technology as the tools that support the “system” “operation” of marketing campaigns.
+I explain marketing technology as the tools that support the “system” or “operation” of marketing campaigns.
 Once you get to this point, it’s all about the software to “make things happen” in digital marketing.

 Technical Marketing versus Non-Technical Marketing

-The difference between the use of platforms in reaching customers.
+The difference is between the use of platforms in reaching customers.
 Technical marketing uses online platforms to promote products or services.
 While non-technical marketing is the traditional methods like print, direct mails, and billboards.

 Technical marketing is when a company uses social media, email, and pay-per-click advertising.
 It has become popular due to the technological changes in our lives.
 Both marketing platforms have their pros and cons.
 But technical marketing is more effective to use today.
 You can connect with your target audience and you can save your time, as well as resources.